 Estimates of the mass of mycelium in the soil under a forest vary from the high hundreds to several thousands of kilograms per hectare.
 To that must be added the seasonal crop of sporocarps above-ground.
 Typical data from one study, in a Swedish forest of Scots pine (Pinus sylvestris) and Norway spruce (Picea abies) colonized with ectomycorrhizal fungi, showed a mycelium turnover of 125 to 200 kilograms of per hectare per year, and similarly 6 kilograms of sporocarps.
 The total biomass of these mycelia in the soil was 600 to 900 kilograms per hectare and this estimate did not include the mass of fungal mantles on roots or aboveground sporocarps.
 These estimates of biomass of mycelium are in the same range as estimates of the biomass of roots.
-Walking through a forest we find it difficult to comprehend these comparisons of biomass of trees and their partnered fungi - too counter intuitive.
+Walking through a forest we find it difficult to comprehend these comparisons of biomass of trees and their fungal partners - too counter intuitive.
 We people of the woods, where sunlight shines through green leaves and dapples the ground, can only dimly imagine life from the perspective of a mole burrowing in search of worms.

-Of the total respiration of the symbiotic root system of a colonized tree thirty percent can occur in the fungal partner.
+Of the total respiration of a symbiotic root system of a colonized tree thirty percent can occur in the fungal partner.
 All of the energy used by the fungus comes from the photons captured by leaves.
 Energy flows from leaves as sugary sap down the fluid transport system of phloem tubes and out to the root's cortex and epidermal cells.
 There the sucrose in the sap diffuses to the fungal hyphae.
 The plant is the source of the sucrose whilst the fungus is the sink.
-Within the outer membrane of hyphae are embedded arrays of transporter molecules (sucrose transporters, SUTs, and monosaccharide transporters, MSTs) that actively shift and transform this plant food for use within the mycelium.
-The enzyme fructase within the hyphae splits the sucrose into fructose and the glucose that the fungus uses for respiration and growth.